Quantified self: Applications

-A major application of quantified self has been in health and wellness improvement.
-Many devices and services help with tracking physical activity, caloric intake, sleep quality, posture, and other factors involved in personal well-being.
+In 2013, the Wall Street Journal reported that new companies in the quantified self market were successful in fundraising despite difficulties in the healthcare industry.
+Many devices and services help with tracking physical activity, caloric intake, health patterns, sleep quality, posture, asthma and other factors involved in personal well-being.
 Corporate wellness programs, for example, will often encourage some form of tracking.
 Genetic testing and other services have also become popular.